-- 209. For the calculation of the VA the representative portfolio of bonds needs to be mapped to a given granularity of 'yield market indices'.
-The expression 'yield market indices' covers in this section both yield curves and indices on yields. - 210.
-In order to be compliant with Articles 77b, 77c and 77d of the Solvency II Directive, the definition of the reference portfolios of 'yield market indices' needs to be granular enough to reflect the duration, credit quality and asset class of the 'yield market indices'.
+- 11.5.1.
+For the calculation of the VA the representative portfolio of bonds needs to be mapped to a given granularity of "yield market indices".
+The expression "yield market indices" covers in this section both yield curves and indices on yields. - 11.5.2.
+To be compliant with Articles 77b, 77c and 77d of the Solvency II Directive, the definition of the reference portfolios of "yield market indices" needs to be granular enough to reflect the duration, credit quality and asset class of the "yield market indices".
 This is critical to ascertain an appropriate calibration of the volatility adjustment and the matching adjustment because the spread, the risk correction and the fundamental spread depend to a great extent on those features.
-Furthermore, such dependence is not linear and
+Furthermore, such dependence is not linear and therefore the use of simple averages or baskets materially deviates from the relevant calculation

-- therefore the use of simple averages or baskets materially deviates from the relevant calculation - 211.
-EIOPA uses a reference portfolio for each relevant currency and country to calculate the volatility and matching adjustment according to the following information: - a.
-Data from the relevant government bonds yield market indices.
+- 11.5.3.
+EIOPA uses a reference portfolio for each relevant currency and country to calculate the volatility and matching adjustment according to the following information: - a) Data from the relevant government bonds yield market indices.
 Those data are required to determine the interest rates of government bonds including in the representative portfolio, by duration and country of issuance.
 Those interest rates are then used to compute the spread S and the risk correction RC for those government bonds.
-For representative portfolios that could not be updated in 2016 government bond yields are also used to determine the interest rates of separately modelled non-central government bonds. - b.
-Data from the relevant corporate bonds yield market indices.
+For representative portfolios that could not be updated in 2016 government bond yields are also used to determine the interest rates of separately modelled noncentral government bonds. - b) Data from the relevant corporate bonds yield market indices.
 Those data are required to determine the interest rates of corporate bonds including in the representative portfolio, by duration, asset class and credit quality step.
-Those interest rates are then used to compute the spread S and the risk correction RC for corporate bonds. - c.
-Currently EIOPA does not use market data to derive the spread S and the risk correction RC for loans and securitisations included in the representative portfolios.
+Those interest rates are then used to compute the spread S and the risk correction RC for corporate bonds. - c) Currently EIOPA does not use market data to derive the spread S and the risk correction RC for loans and securitizations included in the representative portfolios.
 The assumption underlying this choice is that the spread S and the risk correction RC for loans and for securitizations are sufficiently similar to those for corporate bonds with the same credit quality and duration.
-EIOPA will test this assumption and may remove it in the future to the extent that there are appropriate indices for loans and for securitisations, which are readily available to the public and for which there are published criteria for when and how the constituents of those indices will be changed, in accordance with Article 49 of the Delegated Regulation. - 212.
-The currency and country reference portfolios are built on the basis of the representative portfolios of the same currency or country.
-For this purpose, a mapping is made to associate the characteristics of the assets including in the representative portfolios with indices. - For government bonds.
-Currency portfolio - 213.
-The reference portfolio of 'yield market indices' used to calculate the VA for a given currency has as many model bonds as government bonds in that currency (and which insurance and reinsurance undertakings are invested in). - 214.
-The calculations for each issuer are based on its specific yield curve ('yield market index') according to the average duration, at the currency area level, of those issuances where undertakings are invested in.
-Linear interpolation is used to derive the inter-annual rates corresponding to the average duration.
+EIOPA will test this assumption and may remove it in the future to the extent that there are appropriate indices for loans and for securitizations, which are readily available to the public and for which there are published criteria for when and how the constituents of those indices will be changed, in accordance with Article 49 of the Delegated Regulation. - 11.5.4.
+The currency and country reference portfolios are built based on the representative portfolios of the same currency or country.
+For this purpose, a mapping is made to associate the characteristics of the assets including in the representative portfolios with indices.